Infanta Pilar, Duchess of Badajoz: Early life

 Infanta Pilar was the firstborn daughter of Juan de Borbón y Battenberg and María de las Mercedes de Borbón y Orleans, Counts of Barcelona, she was born in Ville Saint Blaise, home of the counts of Barcelona in Cannes (Alpes-Maritimes, France), on 30 July 1936.
 She was baptized in Cannes, in the church of Rins, with the name of María del Pilar Alfonsa Juana Victoria Luisa Ignacia de Todos los Santos de Borbón y Borbón.
 Her godparents were her paternal grandfather, King Alfonso XIII and her maternal grandmother the Princess Louise of Orléans, although Alfonso XIII acted by delegation as he did not want to meet his wife Queen Victoria Eugenia.
 From her birth, as the daughter of the heir to the Crown of Spain she was given the title of Infanta of Spain with treatment of Royal Highness.
 However, the official recognition of that title came when her brother was already King of Spain.

 When she was an infant, the family moved to Rome where the Spanish Royal Family settled in exile.
 In 1941, after the resignation of Alfonso XIII, her father became the holder of the dynastic rights of the Spanish Crown in exile.
 During World War II she lived at Lausanne in Switzerland, where her grandmother, Queen Victoria Eugenia, lived.
 In 1946 the family resettled at Estoril in Portugal.

+Together with her parents and her brother Juan Carlos, she took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.
+On this trip, Juan Carlos met the hosts' 15-year-old daughter, Sofia, his future wife, for the first time.

 Her family attempted to marry her to Baudouin of Belgium, who ended up marrying Fabiola de Mora instead.